 Bone spurs are outgrowths of bone that most commonly occur in the heels of your feet.
 Because heel spurs are known for being unbearably painful, you need to meet with a dedicated podiatrist at Hoosier Foot & Ankle before your condition worsens.
-Book your heel spur evaluation at any of the five convenient locations throughout the Greater Indianapolis area either online or over the phone.
+Book your heel spur evaluation at any of the five convenient locations throughout the Greater Indianapolis area and Kokomo either online or over the phone.

 Heel spurs develop along outer edges of bones, usually in areas subjected to the most continuous pressure.
 They’re the result of calcium deposits that form over time in areas where your bones try to protect themselves against pressure from running, jumping, or other activities that put constant strain on your bones.